Modbus-Monitor/docs/docs/products/android/advanced-guide.md

 ## Client Mode - Polling Remote Devices

 **Client Mode** transforms your Android device into a powerful **Modbus Master** that can poll multiple remote devices for live data.
 This is the primary mode for field engineers and technicians who need to monitor, troubleshoot, and analyze industrial systems.

+**Advanced Multi-Channel Capability**: Each [Monitor Point](#monitor-points---core-concept) becomes a powerful data source with its own independent communication channel (Serial, TCP/IP, or Bluetooth).
+This allows you to collect data from different devices using different protocols simultaneously, enabling you to configure and monitor systems from various sources and build comprehensive system-level information from a single interface.

 <figure markdown>